-Make it easier for your customers to remember you by six digits 13 numbers
+Make it easier for your customers to remember you by six digits 13 phone numbers in Australia !

 - A 13 number is shorter than a regular telephone number it is 13 followed by only 4 digits.

 - A 13 number is a virtual, inbound number that functions like a 1300 number.

 - The main difference is that 13 numbers has an additional annual government surcharge.